switcherapi/switcher-client-java/README.md

 switcher.retry -> Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours) switcher.truststore.path -> Path to the truststore file switcher.truststore.password -> Truststore password
+switcher.timeout -> Time in ms given to the API to respond - 3000 default value

 (Java 8 applications only)
 switcher.regextimeout -> Time in ms given to Timed Match Worker used for offline Regex (ReDoS safety mechanism) - 3000 default value